-"He brought forth the second ram, the installation ram, and Aharon and his sons leaned their hands upon the ram's head."
+"Then he brought near the second ram, the inauguration ram, and Aharon and his sons leaned their hands upon the head of the ram."
 (8:22)

 Of the three sacrifices offered up during the installation week as part of the installation ceremonies, only the third one - the second ram - is specifically called "the installation ram."
 Rashi tells us that this is because it was only this third sacrifice that completed the process of installing the priests in their office.
 This is because an integral part of the priests' role is to eat the parts of the sacrifices that they are meant to eat, and it was only regarding this third offering that Aharon and his sons were instructed to eat part of it.